ta3h30nk1m/MultivariGaussian_CL/README.md

 # MultivariGaussian_CL
-Code for paper 'Gradient Regularization with Multivariate Distri-bution of Previous Knowledge for Continual Learning', IDEAL2022
+Code for paper 'Gradient Regularization with Multivariate Distribution of Previous Knowledge for Continual Learning', IDEAL2022

 written by Taeheon Kim, Hyungjun Moon, Sungbae Cho